How to watch Frozen spin-off Once Upon a Snowman

 Ever since the world of Frozen first debuted on cinema screens, one character has delighted fans of all ages across the world: Olaf, the adorable talking snowman.

-His origins are to be revealed for the first time in a brand new animated short film titled Once Upon A Snowman, which is headed to Disney Plus later this month.
+His origins have now been revealed for the first time in a brand new animated short film titled Once Upon A Snowman, on Disney Plus.

-Josh Gad is returning to voice the character once again, after starring in a series of miniature Olaf films earlier this year, in a special that will reveal just how he settled on his unique identity.
+Josh Gad returns to voice the character once again, after starring in a series of miniature Olaf films earlier this year, in the special that reveals just how he settled on his unique identity.

 Frozen fans, read on for everything you need to know about this latest addition to its magical world.